Rubenkl/Dooropener/README.md

 - HTML5 & Javascript.
 Run in the browser so nobody complains about downloading an app.
 - Gulp to automate builds and continuous integration
 - Firebase to deal with the backend and to make sure everybody gets realtime updates arriving on time.
+- Firebase Authentication, to ease login and connect all specific roommates to a specific house.